 And then we have vegan soaps.
 These are mostly made from fats and oils coming from veggies.
 They also might include wood ash, potassium hydroxide or sodium hydroxide.
 Olive oil soap is a pretty popular vegan alternative and it’s relatively easy to get your hands on (and what a great excuse to hit up that farmers market you’ve been meaning to get to).
 For some other options, we’ve got you covered below.

-VEGAN SOAP RECOMMENDATIONS
+BEST VEGAN SOAP

 Kiss My Face Pure Olive Oil Soap $4